energy-storage-analysis/LDES-Survey/cap_cost/datasets/pub/lord_2014/README.md

-Lord 2014
+# Lord 2014

-Volumetric cavern costs
+Lord, A. S., Kobos, P. H. & Borns, D. J. Geologic storage of hydrogen: Scaling up to meet city transportation demands.
+International Journal of Hydrogen Energy 39, 15570–15582 (2014).

-Tables extracted manually
+Volumetric cavern costs.
+The tables were extracted manuallly.
+For more information on the processing, see the Underground Cavern Storage section.